w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::

-On Polkadot Apps you can use the "Democracy" tab to make a new proposal.
+On Polkadot Apps you can navigate to the Governance -> Democracy tab to make a new proposal.
 In order to submit a proposal, you will need to submit what's called the preimage hash.
 The preimage hash is simply the hash of the proposal to be enacted.
 The easiest way to get the preimage hash is by clicking on the "Submit preimage" button and configuring the action that you are proposing.

+The example below demonstrates the creation of a proposal on Kusama (**the same procedure applies to Polkadot**).
-For example, if you wanted to propose that the account "Dave" would have a balance of 10 tokens your proposal may look something like the below image.
-The preimage hash would be `0xa50af1fadfca818feea213762d14cd198404d5496bca691294ec724be9d2a4c0`.
+If you wanted to propose that a remark "Expect Chaos!" is added, the preimage hash would be `0x8ac3f722caf7677254e25ca4ad77d533ca893c7d2ad4009e258d749f2004ef94`.
 You can copy this preimage hash and save it for the next step.
 There is no need to click Submit Preimage at this point, though you could.
 We'll go over that in the next section.